victor-m-p/starter-hugo-academic/content/authors/admin/_index.md

 ---

 # Biography
-I am a predoctoral fellow at the Laboratory for Social Minds at Carnegie Mellon University.
-I am currently working on Machine Learning (ML) approaches to modeling biased, inconsistent, and incomplete social and cultural data with prof. Simon DeDeo (CMU/SFI).
+I am a PhD student at the Complexity Science Hub, Vienna.
+I work on belief networks and am particularly interested in how beliefs (personal and social) constrain the dynamics of beliefs and behaviors.
+A key idea is that structural features of individual belief networks (personal and social) predict different dynamical patterns.

+Previously I worked as a Predoctoral Fellow with prof. Simon DeDeo (CMU/SFI) on machine learning approaches to cultural-historical data, and was a research consultant for the London School of Economics (LSE) on a project for the Database of Religious History (DRH).

-My research interests span cognitive science, complex systems research, and computational modeling of social and cultural systems.
-I am interested in applying statistical and computational techniques to better understand the mechanisms that guide system-level behavior.
-Besides my research, I write and record music, and dabble in beers and chess.
+Overall, my research interests span cognitive science, complex systems research, and computational modeling of social and cultural systems.
+I also write and release music as Löwenmensch.